 St. Mary’s Basilica

-This is a great place if you are looking for a historical part of Krakow- this hill has everything from a courtyard, to a castle, to exhibitions of the Crown Treasury and Armoury, to exploring the State Rooms where past governors have lived.
+This is a great place to visit if you are looking for a historical part of Krakow.
+This hill includes a courtyard, a castle, exhibitions of the Crown Treasury and Armoury, and the State Rooms where past governors have lived.